jewelsofthought/neshama/site/personal/poems/depression.md

-This also manifests as the sphere of influence surrounding the physical doorway (see fig) like the Vesuvian man.
+This also manifests as the sphere of influence surrounding the physical doorway like the Vesuvian man.

-The emergence of the realisation of the spheres of influence; things hinted, an awakening to the mystery that...
+The emergence of the realisation of the spheres of influence; things hinted, an awakening to the hidden that contains...

 the secret, the mystery, the spiritual.
 An awakening to the incredible dance within